mofosyne/arduino-gameboy-printer-emulator/README.md

 This project is a Game Boy Printer emulator for Arduino boards compatible and tested with the [110 games using the Game Boy Printer](https://docs.google.com/spreadsheets/d/1RQeTHemyEQnWHbKEhUy16cPxR6vA3YfeBbyx2tIXWaU).
 Goal is to provide an easy way for people to quickly setup and download the images from their Game Boy.
 100% game compatibility has been reached by reverse-engineering [Real Packet Capture Examples](https://github.com/mofosyne/GameboyPrinterSniffer/tree/master/RealCapture).

+This emulator have been tested with Game Boy DMG (the brick), Game Boy Pocket, Game Boy Color, Game boy Advance and the GB Boy Colour.
+All work.

 * Main project website located at [https://mofosyne.github.io/arduino-gameboy-printer-emulator/](https://mofosyne.github.io/arduino-gameboy-printer-emulator/)

 **Note: V3 now uses raw packet decoder, rather than the original tile decoder.
 This allows us to better support gameboy printers enabled games using compression.**